megadodo/oManual-wiki/README.md

 # OpenManual

-This is the code for the open manual website.
+Hi there.
+I mirrored the website code for reference; go look at the wiki.
+Not much to see here.